JohnDarkman/Apartment-Rental-System/README.md

-Level 2 Semester 2 Project : Apartment Rental System
+Diploma Semester 3 Project : Apartment Rental System

 Description: A Python-based system for managing and sorting apartment rentals.
 Designed to handle apartment and tenant data, and provide functionalities for viewing, searching, and sorting apartments.